rhysd/tweet-app/README.md

 in configuration, you can switch accounts from 'Accounts' menu.
 When switching accounts, the window is created again to switch login session.
 For configuration, please read following 'Customization' section.

+### Touch Bar Support

+For recent MacBook Pro, this app supports a touch bar.